AlexanderHalley/lunabot_one/HARDWARE_SETUP.md

 ## Performance Tuning

 ### Motor Control
-- Adjust current limits based on motor specifications
+- Adjust current limits based on motor specifications (40A for NEO motors)
-- Tune PID parameters for smooth motion
+- Tune PID parameters for smooth motion (P and FF gains in driver node parameters)
-- Configure acceleration/deceleration limits
+- Configure max RPM based on your motors (5700 RPM for NEO motors)

 ### Navigation
 - Reduce maximum velocities for safety